chroma-core/chroma/docs/cip/CIP-10112023_Authorization.md

 ![Server-Side Authorization Workflow](assets/CIP-10112023_Authorization_Workflow.png)

+- (1) Client Sends Request to Chroma Server
+- (2) Authentication Middleware intercepts the request
+- (3a) Authentication Provider attempts to authenticate the user
+- (3b) Authentication Provider returns success (with user identity) or failure
+- (3c) Authentication Middleware returns success or failure to server
+- (4) Server passes the request with user identity to the Authorization Middleware
+- (5) Authorization Middleware creates Authorization Request Context
+- (6) Authorization Context Decorator (at API endpoint) intercepts the call and using Authorization Request Context creates an Authorization Context that is then passed to the Authorization Provider
+- (7)Authorization Context Decorator raises and error if the Authorization Provider returns a failure or passes the request to the API endpoint if the Authorization Provider returns success
+- (8a) Request is passed to the API endpoint for execution
+- (8b) Response is returned to the client

 In the above diagram we highlight the new abstractions we introduce in this CIP and we also demonstrate the interop with the existing Authentication

 ### Concepts

+#### Basic Authorization Terms

+##### User

+A user is an entity that can perform actions on resources.
+A user can be a human or a machine.

+##### Resource

+A resource is an entity that can be acted upon.
+A resource can be a database, a collection, a document.

+> Note: In this release we do not support document as a resource.

+##### Action

+An action is an operation that can be performed on a resource.
+An action can be `read`, `write`, `delete`, `update`, `create`, `list`, `count`, `query`, `peek`, `get`, `add`, `upsert`, `get_or_create`.
+Actions are resource specific.

+##### Role

+A role is a collection of actions that a user can perform on a resource.
+This pertains to RBAC or Role Based Access Control.

+#### Chroma Authorization Terms

-#### ServerAuthorizationProvider
+##### ServerAuthorizationProvider

 The `ServerAuthorizationProvider` is a class that abstracts a provider that will authorize requests to the Chroma server (FastAPI).
 In practical terms the provider will integrate with an external authorization service (e.g. Auth0, Okta, Permit.io etc.) and will be responsible for allowing or denying the user request.

-In our baseline implementation we will provide a simple file-based authorization provider that will read authorization configuration from a YAML file.
+In our baseline implementation we will provide a simple file-based RBAC authorization provider that will read authorization configuration from a YAML file.

-#### ServerAuthzConfigurationProvider
+##### ServerAuthzConfigurationProvider

 The `ServerAuthzConfigurationProvider` is a class that abstracts a the configuration needed for authorization provider to work.
 In practice that implies, reading secrets from environment variables, reading configuration from a file, or reading configuration from a database or secrets file, or even KMS.

-In our baseline implementation the AuthzConfigurationProvider will read configuration from a YAML file.
+In our baseline implementation the AuthzConfigurationProvider will read configuration from a YAML file that contains the authorization configuration.

-#### ServerAuthorizationRequest
+##### ServerAuthorizationRequest

 The `ServerAuthorizationRequest` encapsulates the authorization context.

-#### ServerAuthorizationResponse
+##### ServerAuthorizationResponse

 Authorization response provides authorization provider evaluation response.
 It returns a boolean response indicating whether the request is allowed or denied.

-#### ChromaAuthzMiddleware
+##### ChromaAuthzMiddleware

 The `ChromaAuthzMiddleware` is an abstraction for the server-side middleware.
 At the time of writing we only support FastAPI.
 The  middleware interface supports several methods: